macs30122-winter24/final-project-the-procrastinators/readme.md

 * `data`: contains all datasets created for or by our analysis.
 The `raw` subfolder contains raw data downloaded from our data sources, while `shapes` contains spatial data.
 Datasets outside of any subfolders were intermediate products of our data aggregation process.

 * `results`: contains our project presentations (both [old](https://github.com/macs30122-winter24/final-project-the-procrastinators/blob/main/results/Final%20Presentation%20(Original).pdf) and [revised](https://github.com/macs30122-winter24/final-project-the-procrastinators/blob/main/results/Final%20Presentation%20(Edited).pdf)) and progress report.

-* A video explaining the repository and code within can be found [here](https://drive.google.com/file/d/10A155JRipfftqb4u1_BsBBdS_L19iQLP/view?usp=drive_link).

 We exclusively used Python scripts for data wrangling to increase computational reproducibility.